MANIFESTO

 Each film is a laboratory.

 Cinema is dying since cinema was invented.
-Cinema was supposed to be dead long ago, but kept fighting against because is part of a much broader history of recording.
+Cinema was supposed to be gone long time ago, but kept fighting against because it is part of a much broader history of recording.
 Is the history of humanity making a portrait of itself and transmitting it to others.
-There are many ideologies and assumptions in film production that we must fight against.
+There are many ideologies and assumptions in cinema that we must fight against.
 The first one is that the industry is the higher level of technical perfection.
-The industry is not the summon of perfection.
-The industry as a landmark is a pure myth.
-The second one is our superficial way of considering films.
+The industry as a landmark, a beacon of perfection, is a myth.
+The second one is the superficial way of seeing films.
 Usually, audiences only see the surface, the plot, and the story.
-However, every film has its postulates; that which we are thinking about before even making it, that which we do not explicitly expose.
-All of these thoughts are still active and working in the film.
-It is the place of ideology.
+However, every film has its postulates.
+That which we are thinking about even before making the film, that which we do not explicitly expose.
+These thoughts are active and continue working in the film.
+This is the place of ideology.

-We consider our practice as avant-garde, because the avant-garde supposes an army behind it and an enemy to defeat.
+We consider our practice as avant-garde, because the avant-garde supposes an army behind and an enemy to defeat.
 We are avant-garde filmmakers, because like most of the guerrilla, we have no resources and the goal is to recuperate the arms from the enemy.
-Avant-garde is a highly-charged and moving term with different meanings throughout history.
-However, we must not reduce the avant-garde to a single period of history.
-We must broaden our ways of thinking about the avant-garde and the modes in which they organize themselves.
-We have never had so many tools to defend ourselves as we do today, not in terms of arms, but in terms of representation.
+Avant-garde is a highly-charged term with different meanings throughout history.
+However, we must not reduce it to a single period in history.
+We must broaden our ways of thinking about the avant-garde and the modes in which it is organized.
+We never had so many tools to defend ourselves as we do today, not in terms of arms, but in terms of representation.
 We must recuperate our tools of representation.
 Everyone should be avant-garde.
 Everyone should know how to defend oneself.

 APPROACH

-We exist autonomously from distribution and production companies, museums, galleries and funding agencies.
-We are a folk-based production house, a counterforce against mainstream trends in contemporary art practices.
-Expanded cinema, gallery films and experimental filmmaking are not only entering into new exhibition spaces but also into new economies.
-The encounter between theatrical and gallery exhibition modes have ironically generated an economy of consumption, distraction, and disposability.
+We are a folk-based production house, a counterforce against mainstream trends in contemporary cinema.
+Experimental filmmaking, gallery films, and expanded cinema, are not only entering into new exhibition spaces but also into new economies.
+The encounter between theatrical and gallery exhibition have ironically generated an economy of consumption, distraction, and disposability.
 At a time when theatrical exhibition and gallery spaces are being negotiated, we emphasize the political relevance of the conditions of production, distribution and display.

-In order to expand the potential for moving image in contemporary exhibition spaces and economies, we center our practice in two lines of operation.
+In order to expand the potential for moving images in exhibition spaces and economies, we center our practice in two lines of operation.